Juviro/mythic-commander/clash/next.md

 * hands wrapper width needs to be as wide as cards, otherwise the outer cards can't be dragged when the user has a lot of cards

+# Missing in current feature

+* fix flipped movement on opponent's battlefield
+* dragging a hand card removes the image
+* changing battlefield position will animate from last zone it was in
+* move card position state to context ref

 # Next features

+* animate card flip when moving card from library to any other zone
 * fix card move animation on opponent side

 * layout: